narthur/fineprint/README.md

 ## 1. General

-1. It happened on Saturday.
+1. It happened between sundown Friday night and midnight Saturday night.
 2. It happened because of automation gone awry.
 3. I met goal requirements but botched data entry.
 4. I met goal requirements but couldn't enter data because of lack of Internet access.